relaxdiego/mobility/README.txt

    pip install -r requirements.txt

 3. Copy `config.yml.example` to `config.yml` in the same directory.

-Feel free to look inside the file and understand what the settings are.
+4. Edit `config.yml`.
+Replace placeholder values (i.e. values surrounded
+   by < and >) with real values.
+See `config.yml` for instructions.

 Run the Sample App
 ------------------